jamiemoore/workstation/README.md

 ## Requirements

+* Configure the hostname
+* Configure the search domain
+* Create a user account
 * Public and Private ssh keys placed in .ssh
-* Currently Centos/RHEL 7 only
+* Currently CentOS 7 only

 ## Installation